-The Company's capital resources include existing cash of \$17,138, trade and other receivables of \$602,519 and a receivable for sale of a subsidiary of \$286,771.
-Given the current global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.
+At December 31, 2019, the Company's capital resources include receivables of \$13,203 and a receivable for sale of a subsidiary of \$99,581.
+Given the protracted global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.

-The interim condensed consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at September 30, 2018, the Company has incurred \$34.1 million cumulative losses since inception.
+The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
+As at December 31, 2019, the Company had incurred \$35,042,143 cumulative losses since inception.